Hall & Oates: 1977–1978: Leaner years and Sacred Songs

-After this small run of hits, Hall and Oates still encountered difficulty getting radio play.
+After this small run of hits, Hall & Oates still encountered difficulty getting radio play.
 Despite touring constantly and recording albums with efficiency, the duo could not find any pop success for a number of reasons, mainly because of the popularity of the disco genre.
 By the time they released the rock-oriented albums Beauty on a Back Street in 1977 and Along the Red Ledge in 1978, disco music was trendy and taking most of the spots in popular music.